xhtml2pdf/xhtml2pdf/docs/source/installation.rst

 Python 3.7+

-All additional requirements are listed in ``setup.py`` file and are installed automatically using the ``pip install xhtml2pdf`` method.
+All additional requirements are listed in ``pyproject.toml`` file and are installed automatically using the ``pip install xhtml2pdf`` method.